 3: The type of development

-A rough idea of your planning success can be determined with the type of development you wish to pursue.
+A rough idea of your planning success can be determined by the type of development you want to build.

 While any type of development can meet resistance, the easiest to pass is generally an interior renovation.
 A large amount of planning is concerned with exterior appearance and impact on surrounding area, which interior work avoids.

-What you will still have to pay attention to are any sustainability and energy efficiency regulations required by the council.
-For older properties in particular, they may require you to make improvements to the insulation or building services along with any structural changes.
+You may still have to pay attention to sustainability and energy efficiency regulations required by the council.
+For older properties, they may require improvements to the insulation or building services along with any structural changes.